easyctf/librectf/docs/challenge-import.md

 ## Challenge build dependencies

 Sometimes, there may be extra steps you'd like to take before you import the challenges, such as building binaries or generating files.
 Perhaps you are storing all of your challenges in a code repository and don't want to commit build artifacts.
-In order to cater to this need, OpenCTF will check for the following build-specific files in your challenge directory:
+In order to cater to this need, LibreCTF will check for the following build-specific files in your challenge directory:

   - **Makefile**: If your challenge directory contains a Makefile, the challenge platform will attempt to run `make` in that directory (provided `make` is available on the machine) before any importing occurs.
   - **Dockerfile**: If your challenge directory contains a Dockerfile, the challenge platform will attempt to build and run a Docker image from that directory (provided `docker` is available on the machine) before any importing occurs.
 Since this depends on the connection of a Docker daemon, this command will assume that you're already operating in the Docker env before you ran this command.